 Every month, between 10 to 30 volunteers start on an IVHQ program, so you will always have plenty of people to meet and make friends with, from various cultures.
 These high numbers also allow the company to provide lower priced projects and a solid supportive infrastructure to their volunteers.

-Volunteers offer English classes to locals who can’t afford private language lessons.
+Volunteers offer English classes to locals who can’t afford private language lessons while volunteering in Sri Lanka programs.
 Volunteers will be placed in pre-schools, local temples, and villages, where they will run 2-3 classes per day, with students ranging in age from 3-15 years old.

-This is a sensitive program which is primarily suited to volunteers who are really passionate about looking after children or adults with mental or physical disabilities.
+This is a sensitive volunteer program in Sri Lanka which is primarily suited to volunteers who are really passionate about looking after children or adults with mental or physical disabilities.
 Volunteers who join this program will be placed in special needs schools, care centers, or homes.
 Facilities in this field are under-resourced and really benefit from the time and skills volunteers offer.

 Volunteers assist with the long-term development of local communities through childcare, teaching, and renovation activities, in high-schools, pre-schools, monasteries, and also temples.
 This is a unique opportunity to experience traditional village life in Hanguranketha’s rural community.

 This project helps volunteers to learn about Sri Lankan construction methods, where things are built without any help from modern machinery.
 The volunteer work will be mainly focused on cleaning and repainting the temples, and assisting with the restoration of the paintings and sculptures inside them.